Form Controls

 Rendering:

-setHtmlAttribute($name, $value) sets the HTML attribute of the element
+setHtmlAttribute($name, $value) sets an HTML attribute for the element

 setHtmlId($id) sets the HTML attribute id